 - There was concern from UWGEC that the proposal was moving forward too quickly without sufficient time to review.
 However, if no action was taken, attributes would become graduation requirements beginning Fall 2026. - Other governance groups, like the Faculty Senate, would likely feel similarly about wanting more time to review the proposal.
-As such, the proposal should be sent to Faculty Senate right away for the best chance of consideration. - UWGEC had the following concerns regarding the foundations policies: - Writing: The proposal references writing emphasis courses required in the major, which could be misconstrued as part of General Education due to its inclusion in the Foundation policy. - Second language: because the university does not accept other high school coursework as credit, some members found it unprecedented to do so with second language.
-The proposal did not have a section outlining the importance of the requirement and the skills students will acquire, as the other foundations did. - Math: the proposed policy was brief compared to the other foundations, not listing out coursework like the writing policy or pathways for completion like the second language requirement.
-There was not a taskforce to review this proposal, so it has had seemingly less consideration.
+As such, the proposal should be sent to Faculty Senate right away for the best chance of consideration. - UWGEC had the following concerns regarding the foundations policies: - Writing: The proposal referenced writing emphasis courses required in the major, which could be misconstrued as part of General Education (due to being included in the Foundation policy). - Second language: Because the university does not accept other high school coursework as university credit, some members found it unprecedented to allow this for the second language requirement.
+Additionally, the proposal did not have a section outlining the importance of the requirement and the skills students would acquire, as the other foundations did. - Math: The proposed policy was brief compared to the other foundations, not listing out required coursework like the writing policy or pathways for completion like the second language requirement.
+Because there was not a taskforce to review this proposal, some worried it has received less consideration.
 If implemented in Fall 2026, programs would have a very brief window to make appropriate changes to their requirements. - The Math department had been included in the discussion around this policy update. - A purpose statement could be added into the Second Language requirement policy to address concerns around the policy being parallel with the other foundations.
 The Math requirement proposal, though brief, does include this language already. - What was the motivation to update the foundation policies immediately, if civic learning wasn't included in the proposal? - If updating the foundations policies, it should be done simultaneously so it would be clear to students and advisors which catalog year all changes took effect.
 By waiting to implement these changes in 2027, another cohort of ~10,000 students would miss the opportunity to have simplified General Education requirements.
 Additionally, colleges have been requesting exception to the second language policy for years already.